Sports Coach Logo Sports Coach Training Principles Fitness Components

 Lance Smith explains how you can help your athletes set their athletic goals.

-Before each competition season (beginning of summer and start of winter seasons) have athletes set their goals and objectives.
+Before each competition season (beginning of summer and start of winter), have athletes set their goals and objectives.
 Goal setting helps them define where they want to go and what they want to achieve.
-It gives a focus, sets the criteria for training and competing and the athletes start to "own their sport".
-Just as importantly, it gives you, the coach, a basis to set the training.
+It gives a focus, sets the criteria for training and competing, and the athletes start to "own their sport".
+Most importantly, it gives you, the coach, a basis to set the training.

-The goals need to be short and medium-term (now and the first part of the season, especially when training or technique-related), as well as being directed towards the main competitive part of the season.
+The goals need to be short and medium-term (now and the first part of the season, mainly when training or technique-related) and directed towards the central competitive part of the season.
 And they should have some bearing on long-term goals (next year, the year after, next World Youth Champs, Olympics, whatever the ultimate foreseeable objective is.)
 For example, if the World Youth Junior Champs in two years is an objective, what is done now and next year will be important, as are the goals set for this season and next.

 Goals should cover training, technique, performance, and competition and can be general or specific.